Deepflex/android_device_elephone_p9000/README.md

-Elephone P9000 - CyanogenMod 13.0/AOSP
+Elephone P9000 - LineageOS 13.0/AOSP
 ==============

-This branch is device for building of the CyanogenMod 13.0 and Android Marshmallow 6.0 AOSP ROMs.
+This branch is device for building of the LineageOS 13.0 and Android Marshmallow 6.0 AOSP ROMs.
 For more information about building the ROM, read our [build manual](manual).

 ---